 - 1325.
 Care must be exercised in handling fiberglass car body filters.
 Protective gloves must be worn. - 1326.
 Employees should avoid contact with diesel engine cooling water or cooling water treatment.
 Locomotive cooling water systems should be considered hot and under pressure.
 Engine cooling water or cooling water treatment is not safe to drink and should never be ingested.
 If any part of the body contacts engine cooling water or cooling water treatment, the affected areas should be washed thoroughly with soap and water as soon as possible.
-Remove clothing wet with cooling water or cooling water treatment as soon as possible and wash clothing before reuse.
+Remove clothing wet with cooling water or cooling water treatment as soon as possible.
+If engine cooling water or cooling water or cooling water treatment as soon as possible and wash clothing before reuse.
 If engine cooling water or cooling water treatment is splashed into the eyes, flush eyes immediately and thoroughly with water.
 Consult a physician if necessary.